Alfa Romeo check engine light comes on to warn the driver that the On-Board Diagnostic System (OBD) has detected a problem.

 - EVAP Leak

-In addition, the following problems affect mainly Alfa Romeo vehicles:
+Also, the following problems affect mainly Alfa Romeo vehicles:

 - Turbocharger: Another possibility is a worn turbocharger or stuck-open wastegate, resulting in a low boost.
 Lastly, the boost sensor can be defective, giving false readings.
-You might experience a lack of power and acceleration accompanied by whining or hissing noises from the engine area, smoke from exhaust and high fuel consumption.
+You might experience a lack of power and acceleration accompanied by whining or hissing noises from the engine area, smoke from the exhaust, and high fuel consumption.
 Related Code: P0235 - Turbocharger Boost Sensor

-Fuel Pressure: Diesel JTD engines use a common rail injection system, with fuel pressure being controlled by an electronic regulator combined with a pressure sensor.
+Fuel Pressure: Diesel JTD engines use a common rail injection system, with fuel pressure controlled by an electronic regulator combined with a pressure sensor.
 If this doesn't operate properly, you might experience a loss of power, hard starting when cold and black smoke from the exhaust.
 In addition to the regulator with an integrated sensor, check the wiring and connector for damage.
 Code: P0091 (fuel pressure regulator)

-Alfa Romeo Check Engine Light Flashing
+Why is my Alfa Romeo Check Engine Light Flashing?

 In some cases, the Alfa Romeo check engine may flash on and off.
 A flashing CEL is a clear and definite sign of engine misfire.

-This can be caused either by faulty sparks, broken coils or leaking fuel injectors.
+This can be caused either by faulty sparks, broken coils, or leaking fuel injectors.

 It is not recommended to drive the vehicle if the check engine light is flashing.
 Whatever the cause, a misfire can quickly damage a catalytic converter and other engine components.